mbogden/galaxyJSPAM/notes.md

 ## Pete

-  - galaxyJSPAM
-    - install and begin creating some particle files.
-    - Learn how to do a basic run of JSPAM.
-    - Use jspamcli.py to do batch basic runs.

   - Knowledge
     - Review papers.
 (Thesis, Toomre & Toomre, JSPAM, Galaxy Zoo )
-    - Get an understanding what main programs do.
-    - Ask Wallin what are good things to know.
-    - learn what Graham is doing and how it'll relate.

   - Possible scripts you can write at some point.
     - Get all target images and info files?